-(Removed January 29, 2002)

-SUBPART 213.1--PROCEDURES
+SUBPART 213.1 —PROCEDURES

-(Revised October 1, 2019)

 213.101 General.

 Structure awards valued above the micro-purchase threshold (e.g., contract line items, delivery schedule, and invoice instructions) in a manner that will minimize the generation of invoices valued at or below the micro-purchase threshold.